semprag/semprag.github.io/basics.md

 - Use full first names of authors or editors.
 - In case of multiple authorship, the names of all authors must be given.
 - Unpublished manuscripts need a month and year.
 If a url is available, include it.
-- Urls preferably a url to a permanent resource such as SemanticsArchive.
+- For all urls, we prefer a url to a permanent resource such as SemanticsArchive, rather than the author's homepage or institutional website.
-- Conference proceedings should NOT include editor information (this is contrary to either the universal or LI stylesheets).
+- Conference proceedings should *not* include editor information.
 - Publishers that have multiple cities should include both (unless the publisher information indicates otherwise).
 Conjoin them with an ampersand &. <!-- Conflicting instruction: Separate multiple cities for publishers with commas.
 (Which is right?) -->
 - For conference proceedings title, use the name of the society and then put the meeting's acronym in parentheses.
 Otherwise treat as a journal article.
 Do not include the words "proceedings of the" or "papers from the".
 - Do not hard-case words or letters in your BibTeX entries (e.g., `{B}ook {T}itle`), except for the following exceptions: